casper-network/ceps/text/0001-adopt-cep-process.md

 The process is heavily based on [Rust's RFC process](https://github.com/rust-lang/rfcs) process, which seems to have worked well for the project.
 Other projects like NEAR [have adopted a copy of it](https://github.com/nearprotocol/NEPs/) as well.

-## Unresolved questions

-[unresolved-questions]: #unresolved-questions

-* Is CEP okay as a name, or do we need to disambiguate it with a custom name?

 ## Future possibilities

 [future-possibilities]: #future-possibilities